gtergeomatica/GNSSBase_station_ublox/README.md

 If you use double frequency receivers with also Galileo constellation, the suggestion is to use the RTKLIB demo 5 version.
 [Download it here](https://github.com/rtklibexplorer/RTKLIB/tree/demo5).

+In order to make the script work, app str2str and convbin must be compiled.
+To compile str2str go into `/RTKLIB/app/str2str/gcc` and give the comand `make`.
+Same thing for convbin

 In the record_raw_gnss_dev.py script are also implemented function to automatically upload the recorded data, in RINEX format, to a ftp server.
 In order to make this function work properly a file named credenziali.py must be created in the same folder.
 The structure of credenziali.py is:
 ```python